-The Ontario Licensing Exams consist of two online exams: (1) the barrister exam, and (2) the solicitor exam.
-Each exam is 4 hours long (two 2-hour sessions) and is composed of 160 independent and case-based multiple-choice questions.
+The Ontario Licensing Exams consist of two exams: (1) the barrister exam, and (2) the solicitor exam.
+Each exam is written exclusively in-person and is 4.5 hours in length.
+The exams are composed of 160 independent and case-based multiple-choice questions.
 The subject matter tested on each exam is broken down into the following topics and subtopics: